 India’s deep south is a flourishing heartland of culture where ancient traditions meet modernity in a traveller’s paradise.
 This journey takes you into the land of exquisitely carved temples and quaint colonial towns.
 A land of coastal beauty flanked by backwaters and beaches, the South can be dramatic and serene at the same time.

-This journey starts at the cultural hub of Tamil Nadu in Chennai moving on to the temple city of Mahabalipuram on the eastern coast and trails the sandy beaches of the erstwhile French settlement of Pondicherry, spreading across the mainland into Thanjavur and Madurai, draining the Periyar basin in the forests of Thekkady.
+This journey starts at Chennai, the cultural hub of Tamil Nadu before moving on to the temple city of Mahabalipuram on the eastern coast and trails the sandy beaches of the erstwhile French settlement of Pondicherry, spreading across the mainland into Thanjavur and Madurai, draining the Periyar basin in the forests of Thekkady.
 From here it emerges in the rustic backwaters of Alleppey before finally ending at the western coast, at the new port town of Cochin.

 The fourth largest metropolitan in the country, Chennai offers a glimpse into the intricate weaving of India's cultural past.
 The imposing stone temples, artefacts from a colonial-era intertwined with the recent burst of modernity, Chennai is a world of its own.
 Visitors are offered a range of activities to pursue, from history and culture to the mouthwatering cuisine of the South.